Last updated on June 2020

 These seasonality trends are more prevalent in Western cultures where the school year is between September and June.
 Seasonality differs between regions and the societal norms within the culture.
 South-East Asia, for example, has different holidays and events and so their seasonality would coincide with that.
 The effects of COVID-19 however, have been more global — so expect CPM decreases around the world and across industries.

 Even with an optimized ad stack, there are limited actions we can take to get consumers to return to their devices and their usual spending habits during the summer months.
 The good news is, it’s a short period of time relative to a full year!
-Consider diversifying your ad formats with things like Sortable Video, and improving your overall site traffic in order to mitigate both the seasonal drop in CPM, as well as the effects of the pandemic.
+Consider diversifying your ad formats with things like video and improving your overall site traffic in order to mitigate both the seasonal drop in CPM, as well as the effects of the pandemic.
 Also, if you haven’t already, make sure that your ads.txt file is up to date or you may be missing out on valuable revenue.
-Better yet, if you’re already with Sortable, make sure to contact your customer success representative and ask about our Hosted ads.txt product where the lines always stay up to date!
+Better yet, if you’re already with Freestar, make sure to contact your customer success representative and ask about our dynamic ads.txt product where the lines always stay up to date!